pvcraven/2017_web_security/source/ddos/ddos.rst

    would hide from anti-virus scans.
 It can take screenshots of pages visited by the victim's machine, block sites such as anti-virus sites, and redirect legitimate URLS to malevolent sites to collect information.
-3. Encrypting and packing the infected file to install malware on victim machine
+3. Encrypting and packing the infected file to install malware on the victim's machine
 4. At this point, the bot master can spread more malware to other computers [Pro]_